mwilliamson/mammoth.js/README.md

   automatically convert the document into HTML on the server, and embed the HTML into your website, this may allow arbitrary files on the server to be read and exfiltrated.

+  To disable access to any such external files during the conversion process, set `options.externalFileAccess` to `false`.

 ### Document transforms